uicscribe/yonseiuicscribe/src/content/2020/06/2020-06-18-the-class-of-covid-19-from-a-uic-freshmans-perspective/index.md

 ---
-title: "The Class of COVID-19 – From a UIC Freshman’s Perspective"
+title: "[COVID-19 Report] The Class of COVID-19 – From a UIC Freshman’s Perspective"
 date: "2020-06-18"
 author: "Chaewon Sung"
 category: "School"